hellomouse/Kontrol/dev/dev_notes/circuits/virtual_circuits.md

 ![Diode](https://i.imgur.com/ZriJCnq.png)

 The circuit is re-solved until a max iteration count is reached, or an equilibrium is reached.
-Diodes are set on or off, all starting in an OFF state.
 If a diode is OFF but the voltage across it is exceeds the forward voltage, it becomes ON.
 If a diode is ON but its current is reverse biased, it becomes OFF.